crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/hooks.md

 ### `on_match`

-This hooks is intented to used to change the behavior of the engine after a match (eg, to change the remediation that will be used dynamically).
+This hook is intended to be used to change the behavior of the engine after a match (eg, to change the remediation that will be used dynamically).

 #### Available helpers